What are Minecraft texture packs?

 If you’re a fan of the modern look, then the Modern HD Pack should fit your needs.
 This pack gives every block in the game a new look while also adding new items, mobs, and font.
 If you’re trying to build cities, schools, and skyscrapers then this pack provides you with all the tools you need.
 There are also updates to underwater that can add corals and kelp to make swimming a bit more of an experience.
 With a resolution of 64×64 most computers should be able to run this pack without trouble.

 Recommended: Python for Kids

 The Best Minecraft Texture Packs

 Now that you know how to install texture packs which ones should you go for?
 There is an endless supply that you can find online, and we are positive that you can find something that fits your style.
 However, we have a handful of options that we recommend you give a try.

 - X-ray Minecraft texture pack

 - 4096×4096 Minecraft texture pack

 X-ray Minecraft texture pack

-The X-Ray Ultimate Resource Pack can be found here and has a very unique style.
+The X-Ray Ultimate Resource Pack has a very unique style.
 In fact, after everything we’ve explained to you about texture packs enhancing the visual aspects of your game, the X-Ray Ultimate Resource Pack does the opposite!

 When you first install it, you may think it looks terrible and broken, however, understanding what it does is where it really shines.
 It makes most blocks transparent so you can’t see them, but it highlights important blocks for you.
 You can easily see lava, mobs, and ores exactly where they are in the world.
 This can help your mining and resource collection while staying safe.
 This is a great pack to have in your resource folder that you can toggle off and on when you feel a need for it.